 The TSA Board has therefore established the fund as a means of stimulating development of new products and new markets for TDP.

-Put simply, the primary objective of the fund is to invest in projects that lead to higher sales of tyre derived product being made by Australian tyre recyclers and manufacturers.
+Put simply, the primary objective of the fund is to invest in projects that lead to higher sales of tyre derived product being made by Australian tyre recyclers being used in locally made products and applications.

 The fund is being delivered in two streams: